 Keep in mind that Ocean is a specialist in finding loans for people with all types of credit histories.
 We can find personal loans from £100 to £10,000, so don’t rule out a personal loan based on a less-than-perfect credit score alone.

 Secured loans require an asset (usually your house) which the loan is secured against – and this could become the property of the lender should you fail to make your repayments.
 Secured loans may be easier to obtain if you have a bad credit history, as lenders have the security of knowing that the loan is secured against your home.

 So, if you’re a homeowner and confident you’ll be able to make all the monthly repayments, this sort of loan might work for you.
 However, it’s really important to remember that taking out any form of credit is a big commitment, and falling behind on your payments for a secured loan could mean losing your home.

 This is why it’s vital that you carefully review your outgoings before applying to ensure you can afford the repayments – not just now but over the lifetime of the loan.
 Ocean compares homeowner loans from £10,000 to £100,000 from a panel of lenders to find you a deal suited to your circumstances.

 How do you improve a bad credit score?

 Keep an eye on your credit history

 Your credit history plays a key role in the types of credit you’re eligible for.
-The better you’ve managed credit in the past, the more attractive the rates you’re likely to be offered on most forms of credit, including mortgages.
+The better you’ve managed credit in the past, the lower the rates you’re likely to be offered on most forms of credit, including mortgages.

-So long as you continue to make all your repayments on time and in full, taking out a loan will gradually improve your credit history.
-This is because your credit history will show your payment track record – every repayment made on time acts like another “tick”, helping to demonstrate to lenders that you are a responsible borrower.
+So long as you continue to make all your repayments on time and in full, taking out a loan will gradually improve your bad credit history.
+This is because your credit history will show your payment track record – every repayment made on time acts like another “tick”, helping to demonstrate to lenders that you’re a responsible borrower.

 Things to remember